MosesTheRedSea/occlunet-unified/README.md

-# acoustic-gnn-detection
+# occlunet-unified

-> Developed at the **Institute of Science Tokyo**, Japan
+> Developed at the Institute of Science Tokyo, Japan

-Occluded Object Detection and Distance Estimation via Graph Neural Networks on Acoustic Impulse Responses
+Unified Neural Audio-Based Framework for Occluded Object Detection, Distance Estimation and Material Classification